University of Nottingham Students' Union: Officers

-There are also seven unpaid non-sabbatical 'Part-Time' Officers, who hold their positions alongside their studies.
-These Officers work to represent select constituencies of students and their interests.
-These officers are elected by a cross-campus ballot of students who self-define into the constituency of the respective officer.
-These roles were established in 2008.
+From 2008 to 2025, there were also several unpaid non-sabbatical 'Part-time' Officers, who held their positions alongside their studies.
+These Officers would work to represent select constituencies of students and their interests, such as the Disabled Students' Officer or the LGBT+ Students' Officer.
+These officers were elected by a cross-campus ballot of students who self-define into the constituency of the respective officer.

-An individual is allowed to hold a sabbatical position for a maximum of two terms, while there is no term-limit on non-sabbatical roles.

-The current Full-Time officers are: